GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 ## Pricing & Billing

-oxd 3.1.2 costs **USD $0.33 per application per day**.
+oxd costs **USD $0.33 per application ("client") per day**.
 New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

 Additional notes about pricing and billing: